 The next step, before going any further, was installing a Facebook custom audience pixel on my website (so I could retarget traffic through Facebook later) as well as setting up Google Analytics (so I could track my traffic and goals).

 Next, I wanted to set up email marketing.
-I decided to create a MailChimp account since it’s free up to the first 2000 subscribers.
-I also installed the MailChimp Shopify app so that every customer is added to a list I created in MailChimp called “Syght Customer.”
-This will allow me to followup with customers for future promotions and products.
+I set up an account and an email list (check out some email marketing apps) so that every customer is added was tagged as “Syght Customer.”
+This allows me to followup with customers for future promotions and products.

-Since I installed the MailChimp Shopify app at this point, I figured it was worth installing some of my other favorite apps.
+I figured it was also worth installing some of my other favorite apps.
 There are a lot of great apps out there and I recommend trying the alternatives to these as well.
 I only use these because it’s what I’m familiar with.
 Here’s what I installed in my store and why:

 - Fraud Filter: To create custom filters and block fraudulent purchases.
 (Alternative fraud filtering apps)